Read our guide to UK tax rates and thresholds for sole traders, limited companies, partners and partnerships, employers, and other businesses.

-Higher rate income tax – the part of your income in this tax band is taxed at 40%
+Higher rate income tax: The part of your income which falls into this tax band is taxed at 40%

 £50,271 – £150,000

-Additional rate income tax – the highest rate.
+Additional rate income tax: This is the highest rate.
 The income you earn above this threshold is subject to tax at 45%

 0% tax on the first £12,570

 National Minimum Wage is worked out on the basis of the employee’s age, though there are different rates for apprentices.
-In 2021/22 the age thresholds also changed, as well as the hourly rate.
+Our table below shows the rate of NMW for 2021/22 and for 2022/23.

 How much is the National Living Wage?